bbauska/Coursera-Bootstrap/readme.md

 If Grunt is the way to go, be my guest.

-If Gulp is worth satisfies you, take you a big gulp and you\'ll be satisfied.
+If Gulp is worth satisfies you, take you a big gulp and you&apos;ll be satisfied.

-Having said that, let\'s take a look at both Grunt and Gulp.
+Having said that, let&apos;s take a look at both Grunt and Gulp.

 I will show you how you perform the same set of tasks that I did with the npm scripts in the previous lesson and the exercise.